JoseFcoMH/defattr_painters/README.md

 ### Usage of transcriptToStructure.py

-    usage: Map bed-like tracks to the RNA in some structure. [-h] --inputFile INPUTFILE --inputStrand INPUTSTRAND --geneOfInterest GENEOFINTEREST [--outFile OUTFILE] [--gtf GTF] [--fasta FASTA] [--cifFile CIFFILE] [--skipCheck SKIPCHECK]
+    usage: Map bed-like tracks to the RNA in some structure. [-h] --inputFiles INPUTFILES --inputStrands INPUTSTRANDS --genesOfInterest GENESOFINTEREST --outDir OUTDIR --runName RUNNAME --gtf GTF --fasta FASTA --cifFile
+                                                             CIFFILE [--skipCheck]

     Problems?
 Ask Jose.

-    optional arguments:
+    options:
-      -h, --help            show this help message and exit --inputFile INPUTFILE
+      -h, --help            show this help message and exit --inputFiles INPUTFILES
-                            Path to input file.
-Must hace 3 columns [Chromosome, Position, Score] --inputStrand INPUTSTRAND
+                            Comma-separated paths to input files.
+Each must hace 3 columns [Chromosome, Position, Score] --inputStrands INPUTSTRANDS
-                            Strand where the values of the input file are. + or - --geneOfInterest GENEOFINTEREST
+                            Comma-separated strand where the values of the input files are, in the same order as the input files. + or -
+      --genesOfInterest GENESOFINTEREST
-                            Name of the gene to look at, as per the GTF file.
-E.g., RNA18SN1 --outFile OUTFILE     File to save the output .defattr to.
+                            Comma-separated names of the gene to look at, as per the GTF file.
+E.g. RNA18SN1,RNA18SN2 --outDir OUTDIR       Directory to save the output .defattr in.
+      --runName RUNNAME     Unique name for this run.
       --gtf GTF             Path to a GTF file.
 Assumes columns ['seqname', 'source', 'feature', 'start', 'end', 'score', 'strand', 'frame', 'attribute'] like in the RefSeq GTF.
       --fasta FASTA         Path to a genome fasta file.
       --cifFile CIFFILE     Full path to .cif file to paint.
-      --skipCheck SKIPCHECK
-                            Whether to assume that RNA chains have a description containing the keyword "RNA" for speed.
+      --skipCheck           Whether to assume that RNA chains have a description containing the keyword "RNA" for speed.

 ### Example usage